Bitcoin is a Giant Ponzi Scheme

 Don’t get me wrong, I am NOT a Bitcoin hater.

 Cryptocurrency is a revolutionary technology.
 Bitcoin is downright brilliant.
 And there’s the outside chance that Bitcoin might eventually become THE global currency of the Internet.
 And I really, really hope it does.

 But as nations start to roll out their own digital surveillance currencies — China just launched theirs last month — expect governments to do absolutely everything in their power to wage war on trust-based currencies like Bitcoin.

 The major problem here is that most unsophisticated investors currently view Bitcoin as an investment.
 It’s not — it’s a currency, a vehicle of trade, a means to an end.
 Currency is the oil that keeps the engine running smoothly, but it’s not the engine itself.

 The reality is that the majority of current Bitcoin holders see themselves as investors, not users, and have fallen prey to investment bias, sunk cost fallacy, money illusion, escalation of commitment, and a host of other cognitive biases.
 Not many of us say we’re “invested” in USD or CAD or GBP, because we understand that’s not a national currency’s primary purpose.

-As a currency, Bitcoin is the greatest currency ever invented.
+As a currency, Bitcoin is an extremely intriguing innovation.